Financial Concerns During and After Cancer Treatment

 Applying for disability is a big decision when diagnosed with cancer and also a very personal one.
 Many people feel up to working throughout their treatment plan; others cannot work from the day of diagnosis.

 First you should start with investigating your disability benefits, both short and long term, through your employer.
 Contact your Human Resources office to initiate this process.
-This should be considered a confidential discussion and you can ask that they not share your concerns or your health issues with your direct manager.
+This should be considered a confidential discussion.
+You can ask that they not share your concerns or your health issues with your direct manager.

 Secondly, think about applying for social security disability (SSDI); the caveat with SSDI is that you will not see any payments until six months AFTER social security decides you are disabled and unable to work.
 For example if you are diagnosed in July, but continue working until May, Social Security will count MAY as the date you were disabled and you will not receive disability payments until December.
 Obviously SSDI is not a short-term solution; but if you have paid into the system and meet qualifications, it can offer substantial financial resources down the line.